DSPGit/Google-Cloud/README.md

 - **VPC Peering:**
   - used to pair 2 VPC's (note: create 2 distinct subnets )

+- **GKE:**
+  - Google Kubernetes Engine is a powerful cluster manager and orchestration system for running your Docker containers.
+Set up a cluster in minutes.
+  - Kubernetes is an **orchestration** over container
+  - here orchestration means cloud of containers
+  - Kubernetes is used to manage containers
+  - less on investments (no investments on VM required)
+  -

 ### Day 3 Practicals:
 - Create VPC: Networks -> VPC networks
+- VPC peering
+- GKE
+  -  Create a cluster : Kubernetes Engine -> Create cluster (2nodes; zonal)
+  - Connect to cluster via shell
+  - Enter the by default command which is prompted after opening the shell
+  - run command ```` kubectl run <yourAppName> --image=httpd````
+  - this command will deploy httpd image on one container in kubernetes
+  - open the image in **workloads** and click on option **Expose** (this will expose your image to outside world)
+  - once done: goto **workloads** open your deployed image and in **services** section (last one) click on the **endpoints** : that is the endpoint of your url.